 Help lower blood pressure

-Potatoes contain high amounts of potassium and low amounts of sodium — the potassium content one of the highest among vegetables.
-So potatoes are suitable for people with high blood pressure and edema.
+Potatoes contain high amounts of potassium and low amounts of sodium — their potassium content is one of the highest among vegetables.
+So they are suitable for people with high blood pressure and edema.

 Strengthen the spleen and nourish the stomach

-Potatoes contain soluble dietary fiber, which causes little irritation to the gastrointestinal mucosa.
-Eating potatoes often has the effect of adjusting the stomach, strengthening the spleen and qi, and relaxing the bowel.
+These contain soluble dietary fiber, which causes little irritation to the gastrointestinal mucosa.
+Eating them often has the effect of adjusting the stomach, strengthening the spleen and qi, and relaxing the bowel.

 Translated by Joseph Wu and edited by Helen